EirikFA/advent-of-code-2022-typescript/README.md

 - Day 12 part 1 is a brute-force, more elegant solution (albeit it only takes ~6 seconds) from solving part 2 (if ever, see below)?
 - Day 12 part 2 not solved.
 No clue how to do it, and reusing part 1 will never finish running
 - Day 14 part 2: Got some help from Copilot (see [inline comments](src/solvers/Day14.ts#L43)), but would like to return and figure out how to properly find a repeating sequence and the result after a billion cycles
+- Day 17 not done yet, but have an idea